Cowrie (honeypot)

 Cowrie is a medium interaction SSH and Telnet honeypot designed to log brute force attacks and shell interaction performed by an attacker.
 Cowrie also functions as an SSH and telnet proxy to observe attacker behavior to another system.
 Cowrie was developed from Kippo.

-Reception

-Cowrie has been referenced in published papers.
-The Book "Hands-On Ethical Hacking and Network Defense" includes Cowrie in a list of 5 commercial honeypots.
+History

+Cowrie was developed by Michel Oosterhof as a fork of Kippo.
+Kippo was itself inspired by Kojoney, one of the earliest SSH honeypots, whose active development ceased around 2006.
+Kippo was developed between 2009 and 2015, after which its author directed users to Cowrie.

+Compared to Kippo, Cowrie added more extensive logging and support for the Telnet protocol.
+The T-Pot multi-honeypot platform, developed by Deutsche Telekom, replaced Kippo with Cowrie in March 2016.